rachidlamouri/testing-platform/README.md

   undocumented conventions, but those conventions won't be considered standard until they can be enforced through tooling.
 Don't waste time trying to check something the computer can check for you.
-- **Identify and separate testing concerns**: To accomplish the [core goal](#description) of this project, we want to identify and separate the [high level concerns](#concerns-and-terminology-related-to-testing) that go into building a testing framework
+- **Identify and separate testing concerns**: To accomplish the [core goal](#description) of this project, we want to identify and separate the [framework concerns](./docs/frameworkConcerns.md) that go into building a testing framework
 - **A sound monorepo**: Ideally the testing platform will contain a lot of tooling to aid in the development process.
   There should be a definitive sequence in which to perform all checks so that any developer can pinpoint which system